-NTL's mission is to provide a reliable electricity network while increasing consumer value.
+NTL's mission is to own and operate efficient, reliable and safe electricity networks and other complimentary businesses while increasing consumer value.
 In order to do this, it needs to carefully manage costs.
 A measure of financial efficiency of the distribution network operations is required.

 Network costs are required to be disclosed by lines companies every year under the Electricity (Information Disclosure) Regulations.
-This allows NTL to benchmark its financial performance against all other lines companies in NZ.
+This allows NTL to benchmark its financial performance against all other lines companies in New Zealand.
 Due to the differences in costs of operating and maintaining networks of varying urban/rural mix, benchmarking exercises need to consider consumer density (consumers/km line).

 Total costs include all direct and indirect costs of operating and maintaining the electricity distribution network.
 The mix of direct and indirect costs may vary between distribution network companies depending on company structure and also on how many functions are contracted out.
 Depreciation charges may also vary depending on the age and size of networks and on valuations.
-To remove benchmarking variance brought about from these sources the measure of "Total cash operating costs per consumer" has been selected as an indicator of financial efficiency.
+To remove benchmarking variance brought about from these sources the measure of "total cash operating costs per consumer" has been selected as an indicator of financial efficiency.

-This measure will give shareholders an indication of trends in NTL's financial efficiency given its other service measures, and also of its position against lines companies in NZ.
+This measure will give shareholders an indication of trends in NTL's financial efficiency given its other service measures, and also of its position against lines companies in New Zealand.

-NTL has an objective to be a 1st quartile of industry performer in this measure.
+NTL has an objective to be a first quartile industry performer in this measure.